• Skip to primary navigation

 • Schedule a demo

-Home / Hair Loss / Medications / Oral vs topical minoxidil
+Home / Hair loss / Hair loss medications / Oral vs topical minoxidil

-Both oral and topical minoxidil are used to treat hair loss, but they work differently in terms of how they are applied and how the body absorbs them.
+Both oral and topical minoxidil are used to stimulate hair growth, but they work differently in terms of how they are applied and how the body absorbs them.

 Dermatologist Dr. Anna Chacon